def-gthill/kenpali/kenpali-semantics.md

 !! wrongType {"value": 42, "expectedType": "String"}
 ```

+If the property is not in the object, a runtime error occurs.

 ```
 # Indexing objects - property not in object
 {foo: "bar", spam: "eggs"} @ "baz"
 !! missingProperty {"value": {"foo": "bar", "spam": "eggs"}, "key": "baz"}
 ```

+Indexing non-indexable values causes a runtime error.

 ```
 # Indexing something non-indexable